 And thats a wrap!
 We haven’t done anything super fancy.
 We haven’t invented some quick new way, we just stuck to the basics and on day two and half, she has already been consistent and has showed great progress.
 And as I said, has still not had an accident since yesterday!

+I hope these tips for toilet training help you and your toddler!
 Good luck on your toilet training/learning experience.
 It’s messy but rewarding!
 I hope I could help you have even more success in your journey!